prxsss/world-wide-time/README.md

 # World Wide Time
-A simple webpage that shows the current time of user.
+A simple webpage that shows the current time of the user and allows them to change the timezone.

 <p align="center"><img src="src/assets/gifs/main.gif" width="650" height="350"></p>